suurjaak/Skyperious/README.md

 Skyperious can be minimized to tray, clicking the tray icon opens a search popup.

-Skyperious can usually read from the same file Skype is currently using, but this can cause temporary program errors.
+Skyperious can usually read from the same file Skype is currently using, although this can cause temporary program errors.
 Writing to such a file is ill-advised.

-The program is stand-alone and does not need installation, Windows installers have been provided for convenience.
-The installed program itself can be copied to a USB stick and used elsewhere, same goes for the source code.
+The program itself is stand-alone, can work from any directory, and does not need additional installation, Windows installers have been provided for convenience.
+The installed program can be copied to a USB stick and used elsewhere, same goes for the source code.
 The command line interface only needs Python and pyparsing to run.

 Skyperious has been tested under Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X and Windows 8.
 In source code